improvethings/improvethings.github.io/index.md

 **What are we?**

 The best way (we think) to meet likeminded people, validate an idea, and help each other make our ideas happen.
-There is a huge range of ideas discussed including business ventures, community garden projects, self improvement, and consciousness state sleep tracking with microprocessors.
+There is a huge range of ideas discussed including business ventures, community projects, and self improvement ideas.

 **How?**